 Posted in Bribery and corruption, Money laundering, Organised crime

-Tagged bribery, corruption, financial crime, government, money laundering, organised crime, proceeds of crime, tax evasion, white collar crime
+Tagged AML, asset forfeiture, bribery, corruption, equivalence, financial crime, government, money laundering, organised crime, PEP, proceeds of crime, white collar crime

 Stuck in traffic on the M11 yesterday afternoon, my husband and I – having divided up the last of the emergency wine gums – embarked on a philosophical discussion prompted in part by my blog post last week about Kier Starmer’s recommendation for mandatory reporting of suspected child abuse.
 Also in our minds was a story we had been told over the weekend by a lawyer friend who said that his firm had been dealing with a partner who had been found fiddling his expenses.
 Is it worse, husband and I wondered, for a lawyer to break the law than for an ordinary person to do so?
 After all, a lawyer has devoted his life to upholding a body of legislation, because – one would suppose – he believes that there should be such a body of legislation, and that (for the most part) the particular one he represents is fit for purpose (i.e. fair and just and practical).
 But perhaps when it comes to fiddling expenses (or indeed any financial fraud), we mused as we sucked wine gum bits from our back teeth, it is actually worse for an accountant to do it than for a lawyer?
 An accountant exists to ensure that finances are correctly represented – so wilfully misrepresenting them goes to the very heart of his professional being.